1156054203/astair/README.md

 clipOverlap --in lambda.phage_test_sample.bam --out lambda.phage_test_sample_clipped.bam
 ```

 4 - Some more scripts can give your fuller information about the sequencing calling.
 Currently, in this category are `phred.py` that outputs the average quality per read (if available) for each of the four bases T, C, A, G, and `mbias.py` that gives modification bias along the reads in tabular format and as an image.
 Another script that might be helpful is `simulator.py` that enables modified data simulation.
+For visual output from mbias.py and phred.py, installation of __matplotlib__ i required.

 4.1